 A gallon of water will last you nearly a month for 1 dollar and chinchilla pellets and timothy hay will certainly not break the pocketbook.

-All you need to do is understand the ongoing monthly cost that will play a role in owning your first chinchilla.
+All you need to do is understand the ongoing monthly cost that will play a role in owning and adopting your first chinchilla.